 one white onion, sliced into thin half moons

-a few strips of bacon (pork or turkey)
+a few strips of sugar-free bacon

 salt, pepper, garlic powder

 1. Cook the bacon: Cook in a pre-heated pan, then drain most of the fat from the pan and use the remaining drippings to cook the onions.
 When the bacon is the way you like it, set it aside and move onto the onions.